 Good Shepherd began in 1990 as a mission church of the Wisconsin Evangelical Lutheran Synod.
 It met at Interfaith of The Woodlands until the mid-1990s when the current building was constructed.
 Pastor Mark Bitter served as Good Shepherd’s pastor from 1990 until 2010.
-Pastor Andy Retberg came to Good Shepherd in 2008 and continues to serve the congregation today.
+Pastor Andy Retberg came to Good Shepherd in 2008 and served the congregation until 2020.
 Mr. Jim Boggs moved to The Woodlands in 2013 and served as a Youth Minister until 2017.
-Pastor Jeremy Schulz accepted the call to serve at Good Shepherd and joined the staff in August of 2018.
+Pastor Jeremy Schulz came to Good Shepherd in 2018 and continues to serve the congregation today.
 The Lord has blessed and continues to bless our family of believers of about 300 souls.

 In 2001 Good Shepherd added a preschool: Good Shepherd Learning Center.
 Our Learning Center offers a Christ-centered, quality education in a safe and loving environment, serving children 18 months through transition.
 God continues to bless us with full classes and dedicated teachers and staff.
 Ingrid Meyer is the preschool director.

 Good Shepherd is dedicated to serving the family of believers and the people of The Woodlands with sound, Biblical teaching and preaching.
 Our local church also has a broader reach than just The Woodlands and surrounding area.
 Through our partnership with our national church body, we help spread God’s kingdom throughout the world.